A Day In Saugatuck Michigan

 Singapore, The Buried History of Saugatuck

-Saugatuck is well known for it’s art culture, going way back to the early 1900’s.
-The Social District, and beyond is full of art galleries, and it really reminds me a lot of our local Central Florida town, Mount Dora.
+Well known for it’s art culture, going way back to the early 1900’s, The Social District, and beyond is full of art galleries, and it really reminds me a lot of our local Central Florida town, Mount Dora.
 With the historic buildings, shops, arts appeal, bed & breakfasts, and culture.
 It’s no wonder they’ve evolved into a place where everyone belongs.

 Where to stay in Saugatuck

 When we spent a day in Saugatuck, we were actually staying in Holland, so we did a little road trip.
-But, if you would like to stay right in town, there are plenty of hotels, bed & breakfasts, vacation rentals, and resorts to choose from.
-Like Tootsies Place above.
+But, if you’d like to stay right in town, and you’re taking a couples trip, I highly recommend The Hotel Saugatuck.
+My sister and I recently stayed at their sister bed and breakfast in Oscoda, Huron House.

 Where to eat in Saugatuck